mattsears/aerial/README.md

 ## Features #################################################################

-* Akismet spam filtering (see vendor/akismetor.rb)
-* Page caching (see vendor/cache.rb)
+* Pages and articles are managed thru git
+* Pages are represented in Haml templates
-* Support for Markdown
+* Articles are in Markdown format with embedded metadata
-* Vlad deployment tasks
-* YAML configuration
-* 100% code coverage
+* Comments are managed by Disqus (http://disqus.com)
+* Blog-like features: Recent Posts, Categories, Archives, and Tags
+* Static site generator
+* Works on Heroku!

 ## Installation #############################################################